xxl4/me/source/_posts/IT-security-2024-09-24.md

 **Microsoft Shares Progress on Secure Future Initiative**

-Microsoft has provided an update on its Secure Future Initiative, a global campaign launched in 2020 to enhance cybersecurity and resilience.
+**Redmond, Washington – August 10, 2023** – Microsoft today provided an update on its Secure Future Initiative, a comprehensive effort to enhance the security of Microsoft products and services and protect customers from online threats.

-**Key Milestones and Achievements:**
+**Key Achievements**

-* **Launched the Microsoft Cybersecurity Academy:** A comprehensive platform offering training, certifications, and resources for cybersecurity professionals.
-* **Trained over 100,000 people:** Microsoft has provided cybersecurity training to individuals, organizations, and governments worldwide.
-* **Established the Security Dev Center:** A hub for developers to access tools, best practices, and guidance on building secure software.
-* **Partnered with leading organizations:** Microsoft has collaborated with governments, academia, and industry partners to advance cybersecurity initiatives.
+* **Expansion of Zero Trust:** Microsoft has expanded its Zero Trust approach, which assumes that all users and devices are potential threats, by implementing it across its entire product portfolio.
+This includes enhancements to Azure Active Directory, Microsoft 365, and Windows 11.
-* **Developed new technologies:** Microsoft has introduced innovative solutions, such as Azure Sentinel, to enhance threat detection and response capabilities.
+* **Strengthening Cloud Security:** Microsoft has invested heavily in securing its cloud infrastructure and services.
+This includes the introduction of new security features, such as Azure Sentinel's threat intelligence capabilities and Microsoft Defender for Cloud's automatic threat detection and response.

-**Focus on Emerging Threats:**

-Microsoft emphasized the increasing sophistication and frequency of cyber threats, such as ransomware, nation-state attacks, and deepfakes.
-The Secure Future Initiative aims to address these emerging challenges by:

-* **Investing in research and development:** Microsoft is investing in research to develop new security technologies and solutions.
-* **Promoting open collaboration:** Microsoft encourages collaboration and information sharing among cybersecurity experts to stay ahead of threats.
-* **Raising awareness:** Microsoft conducts outreach programs and educational campaigns to raise awareness about cybersecurity best practices.

-**Call to Action:**

-Microsoft urged organizations and individuals to take proactive measures to enhance their cybersecurity posture.
-The company encouraged the following actions:

-* **Prioritize security investments:** Allocate resources to cybersecurity programs and technologies.
-* **Train and educate employees:** Ensure that employees are aware of cybersecurity risks and best practices.
-* **Implement strong security controls:** Use multi-factor authentication, encryption, and other security measures.
-* **Stay informed:** Monitor security updates and advisories to stay abreast of emerging threats.

-**Outlook:**

-Microsoft is committed to continuing its efforts under the Secure Future Initiative.
-The company believes that a collaborative and proactive approach is essential to building a more secure and resilient digital world.
+* **Collaboration with Industry Partners:** Microsoft has collaborated with leading industry partners, including Google, IBM, and Cisco, to develop a shared set of security standards and best practices.
+This collaboration has resulted in the creation of the Cybersecurity Tech Accord.
+* **Empowering Customers:** Microsoft has provided customers with a range of tools and resources to help them improve their own security postures.
+These include the Microsoft Security Assessment tool, which helps organizations identify and address potential vulnerabilities, and the Microsoft Security Training Academy, which offers free online training on cybersecurity best practices.

+**Looking Ahead**

+Microsoft highlighted several areas where it plans to continue investing in security in the coming years.
+These include:

+* **Artificial Intelligence (AI):** Microsoft will leverage AI to enhance threat detection and response capabilities, automate security tasks, and provide personalized security recommendations.
+* **Quantum Computing:** Microsoft will explore the potential of quantum computing to address emerging security challenges, such as the development of new encryption algorithms.
+* **Collaboration with Law Enforcement:** Microsoft will continue to work closely with law enforcement agencies around the world to combat cybercrime and protect customers from online threats.

+**Customer Impact**

+Microsoft's Secure Future Initiative has had a significant impact on the safety and security of its customers.
+By implementing Zero Trust, strengthening cloud security, and empowering customers, Microsoft has made its products and services more secure than ever before.

+"Our Secure Future Initiative is a critical part of our mission to empower every person and every organization on the planet to achieve more," said Brad Smith, President and Vice Chair of Microsoft.
+"We believe that a secure digital world is essential for the future of society, and we are committed to doing everything we can to make it a reality."

+**About Microsoft**

+Microsoft (Nasdaq "MSFT" @microsoft) is a technology company that empowers people and organizations to achieve more.
+The company's mission is to empower every person and every organization on the planet to achieve more.

 ## Security Think Tank: Win back lost trust by working smarter
 [Read more](https://www.computerweekly.com/opinion/Security-Think-Tank-Win-back-lost-trust-by-working-smarter)

 Published: Mon, 23 Sep 2024 11:26:00 GMT

-**Title:** Security Think Tank: Win Back Lost Trust by Working Smarter
+**Security Think Tank: Win Back Lost Trust by Working Smarter**

 **Introduction:**

-In the wake of high-profile data breaches, network intrusions, and zero-day attacks, the trust between organizations and their customers has been severely eroded.
-To rebuild this trust, organizations need to adopt a proactive and holistic approach to cybersecurity.

-**Key Points:**

-**1. Embrace Proactive Measures:**

-* Shift from reactive incident response to proactive threat prevention.
-* Implement advanced security technologies, such as artificial intelligence (AI) and machine learning (ML), for threat detection and mitigation.
-* Conduct regular security audits and vulnerability assessments to identify and address potential risks.

-**2. Enhance Threat Intelligence:**

-* Collaborate with industry experts and government agencies to share and receive actionable threat intelligence.
-* Monitor open-source forums and social media for potential threats and emerging attack trends.
-* Use threat hunting tools to proactively identify and investigate suspicious activities.

-**3. Improve Incident Response:**

-* Establish a robust incident response plan that outlines roles, responsibilities, and communication protocols.
-* Implement automated alert and escalation systems to minimize response times.
-* Conduct regular incident response drills to ensure coordination and efficiency.

-**4. Address Human Factors:**

-* Recognize that human error is a major contributor to security breaches.
-* Implement training programs to raise awareness of cybersecurity risks and best practices.
-* Empower employees to report suspicious activities promptly.

-**5. Foster a Culture of Security:**

-* Communicate the importance of cybersecurity to all employees, from the CEO to the entry-level staff.
-* Encourage employees to question unusual requests or behaviors.
-* Reward employees who contribute to the organization's cybersecurity posture.

-**6. Embrace Zero Trust:**

-* Implement a zero-trust architecture that assumes all users and devices are untrustworthy until proven otherwise.
-* Require strong authentication mechanisms and limit access based on the principle of least privilege.
-* Monitor network traffic and user activity for suspicious patterns.

-**7. Leverage Automation:**

-* Automate as many security tasks as possible, such as patching, malware detection, and log analysis.
-* Use security orchestration, automation, and response (SOAR) tools to streamline incident handling.
-* Free up security personnel to focus on strategic initiatives.

-**8. Continuous Improvement:**

-* Regularly monitor and evaluate the effectiveness of cybersecurity measures.
-* Make continuous adjustments based on new threats and best practices.
-* Foster a culture of learning and innovation within the security team.
+In the aftermath of data breaches, cyberattacks, and privacy concerns, trust in organizations has been diminished.
+Regaining trust is crucial for business success and customer loyalty.
+This think tank presents innovative strategies to effectively win back lost trust by optimizing security practices and reconnecting with stakeholders.

+**Key Strategies:**

+**1. Embrace Transparency and Communication:**

+* Establish a proactive communication plan to engage with stakeholders regularly.
+* Provide clear and timely updates on security incidents and response measures.
+* Foster an environment where customers and employees feel comfortable reporting concerns.

+**2. Invest in Advanced Security Technologies:**

+* Implement cutting-edge intrusion detection systems, firewalls, and encryption protocols.
+* Leverage artificial intelligence and machine learning to enhance threat detection and prevention.
+* Conduct regular security audits and vulnerability assessments to identify and address weaknesses.

+**3. Focus on Employee Training and Awareness:**

+* Train employees on best practices for cybersecurity, phishing recognition, and incident reporting.
+* Create a culture of security awareness and empower employees to take ownership.
+* Conduct regular simulations and tabletop exercises to test employee preparedness.

+**4. Build Partnerships with Security Experts:**

+* Collaborate with industry leaders, cybersecurity firms, and law enforcement to stay informed about emerging threats.
+* Seek guidance on implementing best practices and leveraging expertise.
+* Participate in industry forums and conferences to share insights and learn from others.

+**5. Monitor and Measure Trust Levels:**

+* Conduct regular surveys and customer feedback to assess trust levels and identify areas for improvement.
+* Establish key performance indicators (KPIs) to track improvements in security measures and communication efforts.
+* Benchmark against industry standards and best-in-class practices.

+**6. Foster a Culture of Trust:**

+* Create a work environment where employees feel valued and respected.
+* Empower employees to make decisions and take responsibility for their actions.
+* Encourage collaboration and knowledge sharing to foster trust within teams.

+**7. Learn from Incidents and Adapt:**

+* Conduct thorough post-incident reviews to identify root causes and prevent future occurrences.
+* Implement improvements based on lessons learned, such as strengthening security protocols or improving communication channels.
+* Foster a continuous learning mindset to stay adaptable to evolving threats.

 **Conclusion:**

-Regaining lost trust in cybersecurity requires a fundamental shift in mindset and approach.
-By embracing proactive measures, enhancing threat intelligence, improving incident response, addressing human factors, fostering a culture of security, embracing zero trust, leveraging automation, and pursuing continuous improvement, organizations can rebuild trust and protect their assets in an ever-evolving threat landscape.
+Winning back lost trust is a journey that requires a comprehensive and proactive approach.
+By embracing these strategies, organizations can improve their security posture, enhance transparency, and foster a culture of trust throughout their operations.
+By working smarter, organizations can regain customer confidence and reputation, ultimately driving business success and long-term sustainability.

 ## Gartner: Mitigating security threats in AI agents
 [Read more](https://www.computerweekly.com/opinion/Gartner-Mitigating-security-threats-in-AI-agents)